Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 ## Tools I Used 🔧

-This project is built on the foundation of several essential tools:

 - **MySQL:** The backbone of our data cleaning, enabling sophisticated querying and automation capabilities.

 ## The Analysis 🕵️